Box-Builds/nba-statistical-edge-development/README.md

 Machine learning predictions were explored as part of the development process but are **not used directly in the final decision workflow**.

-Instead, the most reliable signal came from **understanding how outcomes historically occur and enforcing consistent statistical thresholds before any line is considered for review**.
+Instead, the most reliable signal came from **understanding how outcomes historically occur** and enforcing consistent statistical thresholds before any line is considered for review.

 This repository is best understood as a **case study in developing a real-world analytical system under uncertainty**, where iteration, skepticism, and disciplined filtering ultimately proved more valuable than complex models.